 bitaites.org: “Hammond B3 is a greater benefit to mankind than were penicillin, air conditioning and microwave.
 Daniel confirms this with absolute distinction”

-– by musicians with particular ideas
+Particular Recordings Collective– music by people with particular ideas